 From your hardware package, locate either six, seven, or nine (depending upon the width of your loom) 5/16" x 3-1/4" carriage bolts with washers and wing nuts attached.
 Remove the washers and wing nuts.
 Push the carriage bolts through the race so that their heads sit flat on the front of the beater race (don't be afraid to use a hammer to tap these bolts in place).
-Now carefully slide the reed support onto these bolts so that the lengthwise groove in it faces the groove in the race.
-Leave enough room so that you can fit the reed between the race and the reed support.
+Now carefully slide the reed support onto these bolts so that the lengthwise groove in it faces the groove in the race and the reed support.
 Once the reed is in and centered, the washers and wing nuts can be fitted onto the carriage bolts and tightened.